dhawaljoh/dhawaljoh.github.io/_posts/2016-03-25-My PhD-Application-Story.md

 <center> <iframe src="https://player.vimeo.com/video/87448006?title=0&byline=0&portrait=0&badge=0" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></center>
 <center><a href="https://vimeo.com/87448006">The Long Game Part 2: the missing chapter</a> from <a href="https://vimeo.com/delvetv">Delve</a> on <a href="https://vimeo.com">Vimeo</a>.</center>

-In a mere 6 minutes, this video gave me so much to introspect.
+In a mere 6 minutes, this video gave me so much to ponder over.
 Thank you, Akshay.

 I did a lot of thinking and realized that I wanted to do a PhD.
 Maybe my profile wasn't strong enough for a Master's application.
 Heck, if it isn't, it surely is nowhere close to helping me get admitted into PhD programs.
 I realized the best thing I can do to offset my GPA is to do internships at reputed places.
 Thus began the next part.